accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ### [Topic 3](#topic-3): Multimedia {id="topic-3"}

-#### [Criterion 3.1](#crit-3-1) [A] Does each pre-recorded audio-only [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) have, where appropriate, an [adjacent clearly-identifiable](glossaire.md#clearly-identifiable-adjacent) [transcript (time-based media)](glossaire.md#transcript-time-based-media) (excluding special cases)? {id="crit-3-1"}
+#### [Criterion 3.1](#crit-3-1) [A] Does each pre-recorded audio-only [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) have, where appropriate, a [clearly identifiable adjacent](glossaire.md#clearly-identifiable-adjacent) [transcript](glossaire.md#transcript-time-based-media) (excluding special cases)? {id="crit-3-1"}

 ##### Special cases

 The criterion does not apply to the following elements:
 - The time-based media is used for decorative purposes (i.e. it does not provide any information).
 - The time-based media is itself an alternative to on-screen content (a video in sign language or the vocalisation of a text, for example).
-- Time-based media is used to access an enlarged version.
+- The time-based media is used to access an enlarged version.
-- Time-based media is used as a CAPTCHA.
+- The time-based media is used as a CAPTCHA.
-- Time-based media is part of a test that would be useless if the text transcript, synchronised captions or audio description were provided.
+- The time-based media is part of a test that would be useless if the text transcript, synchronised captions or audio description were provided.
 - The time-based media was published before 23 September 2020 (according to the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo)).

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

-1. Locate audio-only time-based media on the screen that require text transcription.
+1. Locate on the screen the audio-only time-based media that require text transcription.
 1. Check:
 	- The presence of a transcript accessible via an adjacent component (a button or a link);
 	- Or the presence of a clearly identifiable adjacent transcript.